-People not only learn at different rates, but also in different ways.
+It is said that people not only learn at different rates, but also in different ways.
 Some learners want their teacher or lecturers to write everything on the board.
 Others prefer to listen.
 Some like to sit in small groups and discuss a question; others like to listen to a lecture, translating it into pictures or doodles in their notebook.
 Such individual learning preferences are known as learning styles.

 Learning styles are generally divided into three categories: (1.) visual learners, who need to see it to know it, (2.) auditory learners, who need to hear it to know it and (3.) tactile/kinaesthetic learners, who prefer a hands-on approach.